 What’s the difference between the best hiking backpack and the best hiking daypack?
-Do I need a daypack or a backpack?
+Do I need a daypack or will any backpack do?
 If I need a daypack, which one should I buy?
 For all those of you asking these questions – I am here to help you out!

 When we talk about small hiking backpacks specifically designed for hiking, we typically refer to them as “daypacks”.
 They tend to be are small, with a capacity between 20 and 28 L, but still offer the back support and organizational features of larger hiking backpacks.

-In this post I’ll go over some of the best hiking daypacks, including information on style, specs, sizes and more.
-Where possible, I’ve also embedded a video about the daypack so you can see the features up close.
+In this post, I’ll go over some of the best hiking daypacks, including information on style, specs, sizes and more.

 Further down, I’ve also included a section on what to look for in a hiking daypack, including criteria like capacity, frame, comfort and more.